md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ## What you write, and what is given

-You write five files.
+You write five code files and one questions file.
 Everything else is given; read it, but do not change it (the grader restores the given files before grading).

 | You write | What it does | Step |
 | --- | --- | --- |